amandeepmittal/amanhimself.dev/content/posts/redux-with-react-native-hooks.md

 With React Hooks growing usage, the ability to handle a component's state and side effects is now a common pattern in the functional component.
 React Redux offers a set of Hook APIs as an alternative to the omnipresent `connect()` High Order Component.

 In this tutorial, let us continue to build a simple React Native app where a user can save their notes and let use Redux Hooks API to manage state.
-This post is in continuation of the below previous post [here](https://heartbeat.fritz.ai/getting-started-with-react-native-and-expo-using-hooks-in-2020-fb466c25b04c).
+This post is in continuation of the previous post [here](https://heartbeat.fritz.ai/getting-started-with-react-native-and-expo-using-hooks-in-2020-fb466c25b04c).

 If you are familiar with the basics of React Hooks and how to implement them with a basic navigation setup, you can skip the previous post and can continue from this one.